Solar panels and selling back to the grid

 Paying for feed-in

 If your energy company charges you for feeding power back to the grid, you will pay a monthly amount.
 Some energy companies charge a fixed monthly amount, while others determine the amount based on the number of kilowatt-hours.
-For 10 solar panels, the feed-in costs average around €250 per year, according to Milieu Centraal's calculations.
+For 10 solar panels, the feed-in costs average around €250 per year, according to Milieu Centraal's (in Dutch).
 Even with feed-in costs, net metering still saves you money on your energy bill.

 Feed-in compensation

 The feed-in compensation per additional kWh delivered back differs per energy supplier.
 Check the exact feed-in compensation per kWh generated from dozens of energy suppliers on comparison sites.
+It is still unclear what will happen to feed-in compensation when the net-metering scheme ends.

 Possible scenarios